diskuv/dkml-component-opam/README.md

-# ocamlrun 4.12.1
+# staging-ocamlrun and enduser-ocamlcompiler 4.12.1

 The ocamlrun component is a standalone distribution of OCaml containing just `ocamlrun` and the OCaml Stdlib.

+The ocamlcompiler component installs an OCaml compiler in the end-user installation directory.

-This is a component that can be used with [dkml-install-api](https://diskuv.github.io/dkml-install-api/index.html) to generate installers.
+These are component that can be used with [dkml-install-api](https://diskuv.github.io/dkml-install-api/index.html) to generate installers.

 ## Contributing